BY IAN CHOW, CERTIFIED MASSAGE THERAPIST

 This post is dedicated to all my friends, families and everyone who are effected by the Covid-19 pandemic in one way or another.
 Whether it is trying to adapt to the new norm with our job, our daily chores, our weekend grocery run, our children schooling schedule (or in a jokingly manner, what new mask design to get for this month), it is not easy.

 Some of us have lost our job or source of income overnight, some have gone through reshuffling or increase of jobscopes and some have gone through massive pay cut.
-Regardless, this pandemic (and for Malaysian who went through a couple of months of lockdown and some states / regions are still on periodic lockdown), it has not only effect our physical health but our mental health is also a concern.
+Regardless, this pandemic (and for Malaysian who went through months and months of lockdown with a lot of uncertainties ahead), it has not only effect our physical health but our mental health is also a concern.

 For me, self-care has never been more important before and is now becoming more and more significant.
 According to wikipedia, “In health care, self-care is any necessary human regulatory function which is under individual control, deliberate and self-initiated.
 Self care play essential role toward happy life.”